-Tory backbenchers urge Chancellor to curb equality and diversity spending
+Tory backbenchers urge chancellor to curb equality and diversity spending

-Chancellor Jeremy Hunt is reportedly facing calls from around 40 MPs to cut Government spending on equality, diversity and inclusion initiatives.
+Jeremy Hunt is reportedly facing calls from around 40 MPs to cut government spending on equality, diversity and inclusion initiatives.

-The Telegraph newspaper reported that a significant number of MPs have written to the Chancellor on the matter.
+The Telegraph reported that a significant number of MPs have written to the chancellor on the matter.

 Steve Baker, now a Northern Ireland Office minister, re-launched the Conservative Way Forward group this summer but stepped away when he joined the Government in September.